-At the formal motion for termination the team will vote on recommendation for termination.
+At the formal motion for termination the team votes on recommendation for termination.
 Termination proceedings may only begin if majority of the team members present vote in favor of termination.
-Following the vote in favor of termination, a written motion to terminate will be filed with the Treatment Court Judge by the District Attorney's Office.
-In most cases, a hearing will be conducted to ensure the participant's due process rights are protected.
+Following the vote in favor of termination, a written motion to terminate is filed with the Treatment Court Judge by the District Attorney's Office.
+In most cases, a hearing is conducted to ensure the participant's due process rights are protected.